youbetterdont/slashdiablo-maphack/README.md

 TabSkillsList[49]:		False		// Assassin Shadow Disciplines
 TabSkillsList[50]:		False		// Assassin Martial Arts
 ```
-* The numbers in braces corresponds to the internal code for the skill so it is important
+* The numbers in braces corresponds to the internal code for the skill so it is important to use this exact list.
+* If you do not put this in your config you will not be able to use GOODSK and GOODCLSK, but nothing with break.

 # Release Notes for BH Maphack v1.8